 Buying a rug can be one of the most difficult home purchases to make.
 That’s why we’ve written articles like our rug guide to provide the best shopping experience for all of you.
 But sometimes one just isn’t enough!
 Layering rugs provides a space with a super elevated and textured look that we adore.
 Here are our top tips on how to get the look!

 If you have a large rug and a lot of furniture, your space can end up looking unfinished and a bit unresolved.
 But by layering in a smaller second rug, you can spotlight something special.
-For example, in the photo above the cowhide highlights the seating area, making it feel like an intentional design decision.
-Without the hide rug, the furniture would look adrift, floating purposelessly on the vast rug like ships lost at sea.
+For example, a cowhide rug can highlight a seating area, making it feel like an intentional design decision.
+Without the layering, the furniture would look adrift, floating purposelessly on the vast rug like ships lost at sea.

 Pattern on pattern is a HUGE trend right now in interiors.
 But whether you’re a fan of fun, playful pattern or not, layering your rugs will provide your space with sleek contrast that’ll elevate your design style.
 Challenge your creativity, and choose a rug that breaks up your color palette or choose two rugs that clash just perfectly enough to give your space that whimsical “undone” look.
 Adding a fur pelt rug is another route you could go to add contrast with a soft and inviting texture (see the next tip for more details!).